ProfessionalWiki/SimpleBatchUpload/README.md

 * Add `{{#batchupload:Foo|Bar|Baz}}` to any wikipage to get an upload button that sets `{{Foo|Bar|Baz}}` as the wikitext of the uploaded file's page

-**Note:** The wikitext will only be set for newly uploaded files.
-If the file exists already, subsequent uploads of new versions of the file will not change the wikitext.

 ## Customization

 It is possible to specify dedicated parameter sets for the upload of specific